arifszn/gitprofile/README.md

 ## 💡 Contributing

-Any contributiors who wants to make this website better can make contribution,which will be greatly appreciated.
-To contribute, clone this repo locally and commit your code on a new branch.
+Any contributors who want to make this website better can make contributions, which will be greatly appreciated.
+To contribute, clone this repo locally and commit your code to a new branch.
 Feel free to create an issue or make a pull request.

 ## 📄 License

-ezProfile is licensed under the Apache-2.0 License.
+ezProfile is licensed under the [Apache-2.0 License](https://github.com/arifszn/ezprofile/blob/main/LICENSE).